 When Ken and Florence Hannah opened Ken’s Steak House in Framingham, Mass., in 1941, they couldn’t have imagined that it would be their salad dressing that would become a staple on dinner tables throughout the Northeast.

 It wasn’t until the ’90s, however, that Ken’s Foods, the makers of Ken’s Salad Dressings, decided to go national when it built a plant in Georgia and then another in Nevada.
 What was a regional brand with six salespeople operating out of Massachusetts grew into sales offices across the country.
 And that’s when Jim Sutherby, chief financial officer, realized he needed to rethink his fleet strategy.

 “It just became too difficult to run our own fleet, and that’s when I brought Motorlease into the picture,” Sutherby says.

 Today, Ken’s Foods operates 44 fleet vehicles in some 20 states along the east and west coasts, Texas, and in the Midwest.
-Connecticut-based Motorlease Corp. has performed fleet leasing and management duties for Ken’s Foods since 1999.
+Farmington, Conn.-based Motorlease Corp. has performed fleet leasing and management duties for Ken’s Foods since 1999.

 Motorlease handles the licensing and registration for Ken’s fleet vehicles in every state.
 The vehicles are acquired through closed-end leases that come with a full maintenance program.
 They’re swapped out at a driver-requested location every four years or 60,000 miles.